shoroukabdelraouf/University-DBMS/README.md

 -	Implement CRUD (Create, Read, Update, Delete) operations in the Java application.
 -	Integrate the Java application with the SQL database.
 -	Test the application with various scenarios.
+## Integration and Reporting:
+-	Implement a feature in the Java application to generate a report.
+-	The report should display a list of courses, enrolled students, and average GPA for each course.
+-	Ensure seamless integration between the Java application and the database.
+-	Make the presentation for the project.